FNNDSC/oxidicom/README.md

 - Simplicity: client can simply check for the number of PACS files existing in CUBE (for a given SeriesInstanceUID) instead of having to ask pfdcm for intermediate progress information (and having to poll pfdcm to completion).
-- Observability: `oxidicom` outputs structured logs.
-I also plan to add OpenTelemetry metrics.
+- Observability: `oxidicom` outputs structured logs and also sends traces to OpenTelemetry collector.
 - Scalability: manual implementation of C-STORE makes `oxidicom` horizontally scalable (opposed to relying on dcmtk's `storescp`, which is harder to scale because it spawns subprocesses).

 Prior to `oxidicom`, `pfdcm` was the major bottleneck in the _ChRIS_ PACS query/retrieval architecture.
-Now, _CUBE_ is the bottleneck.
-See the section on [Performance Tuning](#performance-tuning) below.
+Prior to `oxidicom` version 2, [CUBE was the bottleneck](https://github.com/FNNDSC/ChRIS_ultron_backEnd/issues/546).
+Since `oxidicom` version 2, the _ChRIS_ architecture is fully able to keep up with user requests and the data being sent to it from PACS, being capable of receiving >1,000s of DICOM files per second (with good hardware).

 ## Environment Variables